canonical/lxd/doc/installing.md

 ````

-You can also find native builds of the LXD client on [GitHub](https://github.com/lxc/lxd/actions).
+You can also find native builds of the LXD client on [GitHub](https://github.com/canonical/lxd/actions).
 To download a specific build:

 1. Make sure that you are logged into your GitHub account.
-1. Filter for the branch or tag that you are interested in (for example, the latest release tag or `master`). <!-- wokeignore:rule=master -->
+1. Filter for the branch or tag that you are interested in (for example, the latest release tag or `main`).
 1. Select the latest build and download the suitable artifact.

 (installing_from_source)=